slok/kahoy/README.md

 ### Default (Apply)

 Will apply the resources that need to exist and delete the ones that don't.
+Apply uses Kubectl and [server-side][serverside-apply] apply.

 ## :page_facing_up: Manifest source modes